 you of being judgmental, for example, even if you keep your statements focused

 on your own feelings.

-make your children insecure and rebellious.
+will most likely make your children insecure and rebellious.

 Dont be judgmental!
 Who are you to tell me how to

 raise my children?

 So, despite the

 opposition, keep in mind that it’s not judgmental

 to state the facts in such a way that you do not tell the other person what